Open-Scholarship-Strategy/site/index.md

 "*[Strategy](https://en.wikipedia.org/wiki/Strategy) generally involves setting goals, determining actions to achieve the goals, and mobilizing resources to execute the actions.
 A strategy describes how the ends (goals) will be achieved by the means (resources).*"

+> Due to the length of this strategy, please note that we have also compiled a [**IMMEDIATE ACTION PLAN**](https://github.com/Open-Scholarship-Strategy/site/blob/master/immediate-action-plan.pdf) comprising the most essential immediate strategic action points.

 In order to overcome the challenges and achieve our priorities, we need to build on our strengths.
 We have identified three main temporal components (short-, mid-, and long-term) of our overall strategy to be used as direct suggestions for action on the individual, group, institutional or national (or higher) level.
 We notice that this hierarchy does not fully represent the connectivity of different levels of the academic system (e.g., at the discipline level).
 There is clearly a need for different fields to discuss what is culturally appropriate for themselves; however, this strategy can provide a foundation for guiding those discussions.

 With this, one of the principle goals for this strategy is to create communities that reciprocally support each other through learning and training (e.g., via the [Open Science MOOC](https://eliademy.com/opensciencemooc)).
 These communities will have the best insight into real life barriers and how to overcome them, and will be able to identify new realities at the different hierarchical levels, which can then be incorporated into decision making processes.